Today’s blog post is for all the parents who want to succeed in parenting and raise a happy child.

 5. Be aware of your own needs and limitations as a parent

-The problem many parents have is that they are not aware of their own limitations.
-Children are really hurt when we, as parents, do not acknowledge the limitations we may have.
+The problem many parents have is that they are not aware of their limitations.
+Children are hurt when we, as parents, do not acknowledge the limitations we may have.
 Every parent must ask himself/herself, what limitations do I have in raising my children?
-It is imperative that we as parents understand that the parenting style we are using to raise our children is very connected to the way we were raised in our families.
+We as parents must understand that the parenting style we are using to raise our children is very connected to the way we were raised in our families.
 We unconsciously project the traumatic experiences we have lived in the past onto our children.
-A parent who is aware recognizes his/her limitations when raising the children and seeks professional help and psychoeducation in order to do it in an optimal way and with love.
+A parent who is aware recognizes his/her limitations when raising the children and seeks professional help and psychoeducation to do it in an optimal wayoptimallyway optimally and with love.

-Dr. Greene suggests that parents begin by identifying the challenges their children face.
+Dr. Greene suggests that parents begin by identifying the challenges their children facdifferentlye.
 There is a term, “lagged skills,” which refers to the skills that make it difficult for children to adapt to challenges in life at a cognitive level.
 Identifying when the child finds things difficult may help parents understand why they behave the way they do.
-Besides, it will help them understand that the child cannot do it in a different way until he/she receives help in order to grow in these lagged skills.
+Besides, it will help them understand that the child cannot do it differently until he/she receives help to grow in these lagged skills.

 7. Solve problems with your children in a collaborative way

-Many parents solve their children’s behavioral problems in a unilateral way, imposing rules and high expectations.
-And, when children do not meet those expectations, parents get frustrated and they call their children undisciplined and rebel, sometimes even committing emotional abuse.
-There are studies that prove that success can be reached if you and your children solve problems together.
+Many parents solve their children’s behavioral problems unilaterally, imposing rules and high expectations.
+And, when children do not meet those expectations, parents get frustrated.
+So, they call their children undisciplined and rebel, sometimes even committing emotional abuse.
+There are studieSomestudied some studies proves that provesprove that hat success can be reached if you and your children solve problems together.
 When it is done this way, both become partners, teammates, and not enemies or adversaries.

 My desire as a parent is reflected in this prayer I read a while ago and I want to share it with you:

 Father in heaven, make me a better parent.